thrawncaedusturn/turbo-octo-tyrion/history/outline.md

  	- When the SU fell, both AQ and China emerged victorious
  	- China had lost a major competitor
  	- AQ had gained a following and popularity in the Middle East
+ 	- AQ now had cash reserves and desire to destroy US